furmilion/VVVVVV-Pygame/README.md

 + Slightly lowered volume of gravity lines
 + Fixed bug where player doesn't transition smoothly vertically with vertical warping enabled.

-### v1.1 (Settings):

-+ Added more menus!
-+ Added customizable music packs!
-2 packs are currently implemented
-	+ Theoretically, infinite packs are supported.
-Simply create another folder with the tracks you want
-+ Added adjustable music slider
-+ Added adjustable sfx slider
-+ Added cheats, enabling 1 or more will disable saving scores and overlay the game with a red "C"
-	+ Made debug mode toggleable (F3, C+H, and period/comma)
-	+ Added Invincibility mode
-	+ Added Flips in mid-air
-	+ Makes speedruns more practical since it is now obvious if someone is cheating
-+ HUD display is now adjustable in-game
-+ Adjusted gravity line physics again
-+ Can buffer flips off of vertical platforms

-### v1.2 (More improvements):

-+ New debug feature!
-Pressing 'K' and 'L' will allow you to change your max framerate by 1.
-	+ Play the game frame-by-frame!
-Very useful for figuring out bugs :)
-+ Settings will now save in "settings.vvvvvv"
-+ Adjusted gravity line physics again, I just can't seem to get this right
-+ Changed player width from 48 -> 50.
-Gravity lines aren't affected by this change
-	+ Helps prevent falling into 1 block gaps you shouldn't be able to fall into
-	+ Makes collision with walls marginally better (The alignment that previously clipped the farthest into walls won't anymore)
-+ Changed conveyor belt physics slightly to prevent clipping fully into walls, conveyor belts are also slightly stronger than before
-+ Music pack 2 is now 100% siIvagunner :)

-### v1.3 (Replays!):

-+ Added replays!
-Still very experimental..
-Bugs likely!
-+ Adjusted previous framerate debugging tool so less K presses are required to get to a low framerate and vice versa
-+ Framerate now shows in HUD if debbuging tool is active
-+ Adjusted player.png to make player appear more like he does in VVVVVV
-+ Adjusted logo.png to make logo appear more like it does in VVVVVV
-+ Adjusted light blue color some graphics have to be slightly darker
-+ Adjusted Enemy forgiveness again [30, 26, 38, 40] -> [32, 30, 38, 28]
-+ Changed the function of the retry button to retry a level from the beginning, instead of only killing the player
-+ Fixed a previously unknown bug where going through a warp upwards was slightly faster than downwards
-+ Streamlined the settings code to make it more practical.
-Settings now save immediately after changing instead when going to the main menu

-### v1.4 (QOL Changes):

-+ Changed player physics when turning around at a high speed
-+ Debug mode is no longer a cheat and you can save replays with it enabled.
-(Records are still not saved)
-+ Streamlined the setting and replay code even more to allow automatic changing between multiple settings
-	+ Replays now save / load the cheats that were used when they were recorded automatically.
-	+ You can now restart replays from the pause menu.
-	+ Replays have more compact and easy to read filenames.
-+ Made platform collision slightly better
-+ Fixed bug which caused spikes to kill earlier when infinite flips was enabled.
-+ Game now resets the framerate and debug menu when turning debug mode off.
-+ You can change roomnames in editor.py without going to the console (type in-game)
-+ Organized editor guide.
-Can press 'q' to close the program.
-+ Editor now saves a room automatically upon changing rooms or closing with q.
-Closing otherwise will NOT save the room.
-+ Added a secret.
-Good luck finding it ;)

-### v1.5 (Performance update):

-+ You can toggle Fullscreen mode in-game
-+ If settings.vvvvvv is outdated or missing, game will reset settings and proceed as normal.
-+ You can launch the editor from the main game
-+ Decreased load time of rooms by optimizing the way sprites are re-parsed.
-	+ Space station (~33% faster)
-	+ Lab (~40% faster)
-	+ Warp zone (~10% faster)
-+ You can now close the editor with q or Escape.
-Opening the guide is now done with h.
-+ Improved typing in the editor
-+ The version number hides if the continue option is shown
-+ Fixed bug where you could save when cheating, but not retry :(
-+ Made the secret easier to find

-## v1.5.1:

-+ Completing the game in debug mode is no longer considered cheating
-+ Fixes a bug when switching between the editor and the main game
-+ Misc Editor changes
-+ Viridian's color is now accurate (except the glow)

-KNOWN BUGS:
-+ Player "clips" inside walls sometimes, can't flip off any of the blocks though
-+ When transitioning to a different room, the name renders 1 frame before the room renders
-+ Running into a wall with a spike on it may ocassionally kill the player, even though the wall should always take priority
-+ Will sometimes fall through a horizontal platform (???)
-+ Player moves 3 pixels into vertical platform moving upwards, purposefully
-+ Pausing the game in the ending cutscene causes the music fadeout to mess up.